douglasdavis/ddavis.io/content/blog/dask-awkward-optimization.md

 In [dask.dataframe](https://docs.dask.org/en/stable/dataframe.html),
-column projection occurs when the task graph detects that some kind of column selection (via a Python `getitem` call on a DataFrame) has occurred.
+column projection occurs when the task graph detects that some kind of column selection has occurred (e.g. via a Python `getitem` call on a DataFrame).
 When working with Dask, your workflow builds up a task graph, staging future computation.
 When we call `read_parquet` with `dask.dataframe`, we are not immediately reading the data from disk, we are staging that IO step.